 You can also mix and match custom VCL and Fastly VCL, using them together at the same time.
-You will never lose the options on the Fastly user interface when you use custom VCL, but keep in mind that custom VCL always takes precedence over any VCL generated by the user interface.
+You will never lose the options on the Fastly web interface when you use custom VCL, but keep in mind that custom VCL always takes precedence over any VCL generated by the web interface.
 Be mindful of where your custom VCL sits in the default VCL.

 Personal data should not be incorporated into VCL.
 Our Compliance and Law FAQ describes in detail how Fastly handles personal data privacy.

 Embedding inline C code in VCL

 Currently, we don't provide embedded C access to our users.
 Fastly is a shared infrastructure.
 By allowing the use of inline C code, we could potentially give a single user the power to read, write to, or write from everything.
 As a result, our varnish process (i.e., files on disk, memory of the varnish user's processes) would become unprotected because inline C code opens the potential for users to do things like crash servers, steal data, or run a botnet.

 We appreciate feedback from our customers.
 If you are interested in a feature that requires C code, contact firstname.lastname@example.org.
 Our engineering team looks forward to these kinds of challenges.

 Where to learn more about VCL and Varnish